 Focus, consistency, and persistence certainly paid off.
 Next time the kids complain they’re bored I can give them 14 albums of tangible proof that our family absolutely does do things, even if those things are a series of 11 frames depicting the shoveling progress of the first snow of the season.

 Next up on the list is Sticky hands on ceiling.

 I’ll get to everything eventually, even if it may not be this year.
 It looks like it’s going to be the usual last-minute mad rush.
 Good thing I started early.

 P.S.
 The junk closet’s second-top shelf has since been filled with reusable Purim containers.

-(Excerpted from Family First, Issue 686)
+(Originally featured in Family First, Issue 686)

 Oops!
 We could not locate your form.